ava-tan/cornell-bjj/documents/design-journey.md

 **Did you evaluate the desktop or mobile design?**
 - Mobile
 **How did the user do?
 Did they meet your expectation?**
-- The user hesitated a moment, but then immediately went for the correct page on the nav.
+- The user hesitated a moment, but then immediately went for the correct page on the nav (Jiu-jitsu basics).
+Once there he scrolled vertically until he was able to find the two grouped sections that were relative to his task (the what to bring and where to buy it pages).
+He then listed the items he needed and found a few sites that might be able to sell them
 **User’s reaction / feedback to the design**
+- The user thought that it was helpful having the "what to buy" section close to the "where to buy it" section so that the user had to do a minimum of navigation to find the information.
+He also thought that the list-like nature of the vendors made it easier for him to explore options
-**Your reflections about the user’s performance to the task** **Re-design choices**
+**Your reflections about the user’s performance to the task**
+- It was gratifying that the user was able to find the information readily on the page.
+Even though it wasn't the first thing you saw, he was able to scroll through and find it, proving that the headings were effective.
+**Re-design choices**
+- None
 **Additional Notes**

 ### User 5 - Testing Notes (Final Submission)- (Ava)